AlekseyElcha/Lab-4-TG-bot-Test/README.md

 After finishing the test users get info:
 - the number of points they got;
 - percentage of their correct answers
-- tiem spent on test;
+- time spent on test;

 Admins also see:
 - users TG id, Nickname for the test;